What constitutes cheating in a relationship?

 But what exactly is cheating anyway?

 Any personal relationship between two consenting adults is all about the expectations of emotional or sexual exclusivity between the partner.
-These expectations are set by the society and by the partners themselves.
+These expectations are set by society and by the partners themselves.
 However, when either of the partners in the relationship breaks the exclusivity and have an emotional or sexual relationship with a third party, it constitutes cheating.

 Every society has a different attitude about cheating.
 Cheating is prevalent at different levels within the country and across countries.
 Check out the list of most unfaithful nationalities in a survey conducted by Durex.